 Remember Canon Fans, this was just a rumor at the time!

-I think so, but who knows what Canon is thinking sometimes!.
+I think so, but who knows what Canon is thinking sometimes!
 The original Canon 7D was a fine camera in its day, and you can still get them at great used camera prices.
-The 7D Mark II was a serious upgrade.
+The 7D Mark II was a serious upgrade and also is worth considering if you're on a budget and you aren't opposed to buying a used camera in excellent condition.
+See the KEH advertisement on this page.

-Now with the remarkable video capabilities of the 90D, the expansion of Canon's mirrorless cameras, I think the 7D is going out to pasture.
+Now with the remarkable video capabilities of the 90D, the expansion of Canon's mirrorless cameras, I think the 7D and 7D Mark II are going out to pasture.
+Specifically, the Canon mirrorless EOS R7 and R10 are both considered as solid choices to replace both the 7D and 7D Mark II cameras.